ahobsonsayers/avisavi/README.md

 # avisavi

-An unofficial CLI for searching Avios reward flights from the terminal.
-(Binary name: `avisavi`.)
+A CLI for searching Avios reward flights from the terminal.

 Search reward flight availability, check your balance, and browse routes across cabin classes — without opening the Avios website.
 It talks to the same backend